 Shanghai + DeFi

 Where the Bloq DeFi team is concerned, lead strategist Zane Huffman sees Shanghai as having a powerful impact on the Vesper Finance and MetronomeDAO projects.
 “We have situated ourselves pretty closely around this product stack for LSD (Liquid Staking Derivatives),” Huffman stressed.
-“You can take your ETH staking rewards, receiving LSD, and deposit it to Vesper, where you keep those rewards and get extra APY from Vesper going out and fetching additional yield.”
+“You can take your ETH staking rewards, receive LSD, and deposit it to Vesper, where you keep those rewards and get extra APY from Vesper going out and fetching additional yield.”

 From there, depositing into Metronome allows users access to cheap loans on productive collateral, to lever up, and mint ETH, loop it through, multiplying that yield on the collateral side (also similar with minting USD).
 “If and when Shanghai passes successfully, these miscellaneous flavors of LSD should get a massive confidence boost in the market.
-This means more appetite for converting ETH to these assets, levering up exposure to this yield, and more DeFi yield opportunities on the assets itself.”
+This means more appetite for converting ETH to these assets, levering up exposure to this yield, and more DeFi yield opportunities on the assets themselves.”